-- One registered nurses, who is a certified diabetes nurse educator
+- One registered nurse, a diabetes educator

 The training includes two options.
 One is for the newly diagnosed who want to learn what affects blood sugar, the effects diabetes has on the body, etc. There is also a refresher course for people who have been living with diabetes.
 It’s an ever-changing disease and this brings those up to speed on the latest findings and advancements.

-Diabetes Self-Management Training is for people who:
+Diabetes self-care management is for people who: